Hitanshuser50/Hitanshuser50/README.md

 <hr/>

 <div align="center">
-  <h2>🐍 work in progress still new updays are about to be pushed soon on Github 🐍</h2>
+  <h2>🐍 work in progress still new updates are about to be pushed soon on Github 🐍</h2>
   <br>